Assessing the accuracy of direct-coupling analysis for RNA contact prediction: Materials and Methods

 Evaluation of the performance of RNA contact prediction methods requires the number of correct predictions (true positives, TP), the number of contacts predicted but absent in the native structure (false positives, FP), and the number of contacts present in the native structure but not predicted (false negatives, FN).
 Two common measures are sensitivity and precision, where $\textit{sensitivity}$ is the fraction of correctly predicted base pairs of all true base pairs, while $\textit{precision}$ is the fraction of true base pairs of all predicted base pairs:

 The Matthews correlation coefficient (MCC) can be defined as the geometric average of sensitivity and precision \cite{matthews1975comparison,Gorodkin2001DiscoveringCS}

 and is equivalent to the interaction network fidelity \cite{parisien2009new}.
-To turn contact scores $S_{ij}$ (either Eq.~\ref{mi}, for mutual information, or Eq.~\ref{norma}, for DCA) into predictions it is necessary to assume a threshold $\bar{S}$.
-The predicted contacts will be those scored by a value above $\bar{S}$.
-In order to allow for a fair comparison between different covariance methods, we chose the threshold score maximizing the MCC, corresponding to the optimal compromise between precision and sensitivity.
+To turn contact scores $S_{ij}$ (either Eq.~SI7, for mutual information, or Eq.~SI5, for DCA, or E-values, for R-scape) into predictions it is necessary to assume a threshold $\bar{S}$.
+The predicted contacts will be those scored by a value above (below, for R-scape) $\bar{S}$.
+For R-scape, we used the recommended threshold $\bar{S}=0.05$.
+For the other methods, we chose the threshold score maximizing the MCC, corresponding to the optimal compromise between precision and sensitivity.
 For each covariance method, the MCC as a function of the threshold score $S$ shows a similar behavior for all the $N_s$=17 systems, their peaks falling at very similar positions.
 This suggests the possibility to set a unique threshold for each covariance method that maximizes the MCC geometric average over all systems: